Broadband blues: the UBF and its discontents

 “When you’re dealing with a shoe-string budget it’s pretty difficult to justify the need.
 I had to get really creative in expanding and growing and I think that was the slowest part, the first five years,” he said.

-Thunderbird-Sky is far from the only person working to connect a community where they may feel they have been left behind or altogether ignored by internet service providers (ISPs) and government initiatives.
+Thunderbird-Sky is far from the only person working to connect a community where they may feel they have been left behind or altogether ignored by ISPs and government initiatives.
 While companies such as Telesat Corporation promise connections in rural Canada and in the far north while getting to the forefront of the so-called new space economy — with more than $1 billion in support from the federal government, in Telesat’s case — should the priority be on racing to the top, or on connecting smaller communities to adequate broadband services in the first place?

 Broadband throughout Canada